-(3) Where it comes to the knowledge of the Board that a public procurement contract has been awarded or is about to be awarded in breach of this Act, the Board shall immediately report the matter to the Director, recommending such action as it considers appropriate.

-(4) The Director may, where he or she considers appropriate, refer any matter reported to him or her under subsection (3) to the Public Service Commission or the police, as the case may be, for enquiry.
+- (3) Where it comes to the knowledge of the Board that a public procurement contract has been awarded or is about to be awarded in breach of this Act, the Board shall immediately report the matter to the Director, recommending such action as it considers appropriate. - (4) The Director may, where he or she considers appropriate, refer any matter reported to him or her under subsection (3) to the Public Service Commission or the police, as the case may be, for enquiry.

-Composition of the Board
+14. Composition of the Board

-14.-(1) Subject to subsections (2) and (3), the Board shall consist of -
+- (1) Subject to subsections (2) and (3), the Board shall consist of - (a) a Chairperson who is the Permanent Secretary in the Ministry of Finance or a person nominated by the Permanent Secretary; (Substituted by Act 13 of 2020) - (b) two Vice-Chairpersons; and

-- (a) a Chairperson;

-- (b) two Vice-Chairpersons; and

-- (c) three other persons.
+- (c) three public officers.
+(Substituted by Act 13 of 2020)

-(2) The Board shall be appointed by the Minister on such terms and conditions as the Minister determines.
+- (2) The Board shall be appointed by the Minister on such terms and conditions as the Minister determines.

-(3) A person appointed under subsection (1) must have wide experience in one or more of the following fields -
+- (3) A person appointed under subsection (1) must have wide experience in one or more of the following fields -

 - (a) legal;

 - (b) administration;

 - (c) business;

 - (d) public procurement;

 - (e) economics;

 - (f) finance;

 - (g) engineering;

 - (h) science or technology.

-(4) The Board may co-opt other persons capable of assisting it with expert advice but no such person has the right to vote on any matter considered by the Board.
+- (4) The Board may co-opt other persons capable of assisting it with expert advice but no such person has the right to vote on any matter considered by the Board.

-(5) The Minister shall cause to be published in the Gazette the names of all members of the Board as first appointed and every change in the membership of the Board and the revocation of any such appointment.
+- (5) The Minister shall cause to be published in the Gazette the names of all members of the Board as first appointed and every change in the membership of the Board and the revocation of any such appointment.

-Duration of appointment
+15. Duration of appointment

-15. Subject to section 16, a member holds office for a period of three years and is eligible for re-appointment.
+Subject to section 16, a member holds office for a period of 3 years and is eligible for re-appointment.

-Revocation
+16. Revocation

-16. The Minister may revoke the appointment of a member who has been guilty of -
+The Minister may revoke the appointment of a member who has been guilty of -